MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 Another production list can be used if needed.
 Obtained arrayList of transition can be visualized using the `printTransition()` method from FiniteAutomaton class.

 `FiniteAutomaton` abject can be formed by providing the possibleStates ( non-terminal variables ), alphabet ( terminal var ), initial state and final state ( also we add it in possibleStates ).
 Method `setTransition()` adds the provided `Transition` abject to the transitioned arrayList.
 I use it in method `toFiniteAutomaton()` from Grammar class.
 This method uses the productions hash map to form the `Transition` objects.
 It uses each key and all the possible right side production.
-If the ride side ellement length is smaller than 2, I create `Transition` object with provided key for currentState, first character of right side ellement as transitionLabel,  and finalState of automaton as nextState.
-If the ellement lenght is 2, nextState will be  the second character of ellement.
+If the ride side element length is smaller than 2, I create `Transition` object with provided key for currentState, first character of right side element as transitionLabel,  and finalState of automaton as nextState.
+If the element length is 2, nextState will be  the second character of element.

 ```
  if(element.length() < 2){